 Tip #4 Avoid Dramatizing Personal Struggles

-The experience these admissions counselors gain from reading so many UC applications is that they can quickly discern when a student is exaggerating their struggles in the classroom.
+The experience these admissions counselors gain from reading so many UC applications is that they can quickly discern when a student is exaggerating their grades or struggles in the classroom.

-Rarely do personal struggles need dramatization, but it does not stop students from using hyperbolic language to seem superior to other students who share similar, if not worse, personal accounts.
+Rarely do personal struggles need dramatization, but it does not stop students from using hyperbolic language to seem superior to other students and teachers who share similar, if not worse, personal accounts.

 The additional comments section on the UC application is for simple statements or contributions that subscribe to the holistic overview of your application.